ycm-core/YouCompleteMe/README.md

     is the C++ engine that YCM uses to get fast completions.

     You will need to have `cmake` installed in order to generate the required makefiles.
+    - Linux users can install cmake with their package manager (usually the package is just called `cmake` on most distributions).
+    - Mac OS X users can get it through [Homebrew][brew] with `brew install cmake`
-Linux users can install cmake with their package manager (`sudo apt-get install cmake` for Ubuntu) whereas other users can [download and install][cmake-download] cmake from its project site.
-Mac users can also get it through [Homebrew][brew] with `brew install cmake`.
+    - Windows users and everyone else can can [download and install][ cmake-download] cmake from its project site.

-    On a Unix OS, you need to make sure you have Python headers installed.
-On a Debian-like Linux distro, this would be `sudo apt-get install python-dev python3-dev`.
-On Mac they should already be present.
+    In addition, you need to make sure you have Python headers installed.
+    - On Debian-like Linux distros, you'll install them with be `sudo apt-get install python-dev python3-dev`.
+    - On Mac OS X, they are usually already installed.

-    On Windows, you need to download and install [Python 2 or Python 3][python-win-download].
-Pick the version corresponding to your Vim architecture.
-You will also need Microsoft Visual C++ (MSVC) to build YCM.
+    - On Windows, you need to download and install [Python 2 or Python 3][python-win-download].

+    On windows only, you'll also need Microsoft Visual C++ (MSVC) to build YCM.
     You can obtain it by installing [Visual Studio][visual-studio-download].
     MSVC 14 (Visual Studio 2015) and 15 (2017) are officially supported.